ComBin/puppet-opensearch/REFERENCE.md

 Data type: `Boolean`

 Determines if the application should be automatically restarted whenever the configuration changes.
-This includes the Elasticsearch configuration file, any service files, and defaults files.
+This includes the Opensearch configuration file, any service files, and defaults files.
 Disabling automatic restarts on config changes may be desired in an environment where you need to ensure restarts occur in a controlled/rolling